NanoComp/mpb/doc/docs/Scheme_Tutorial.md

 Maximizing the First TM Gap
 ---------------------------

-We will now show you a more sophisticated example utilizing the programming capabilities of Scheme.
+We will show you a different example.
 We will write a script to choose the cylinder radius that maximizes the first TM gap of the triangular lattice of rods from above.
 All of the Scheme syntax here won't be explained, but this should give you a flavor of what is possible.

 First, we will write the function that want to maximize, a function that takes a dielectric constant and returns the size of the first TM gap.
 This function will change the geometry to reflect the new radius, run the calculation, and return the size of the first gap: